Office of General Counsel, Special Education Due Process Hearing Program

 Special Education Dispute Resolution Frequently Asked Questions

 TEA designed the Special Education Dispute Resolution Handbook to assist parents, school officials, and other interested parties with understanding TEA's special education dispute resolution system.
 The handbook contains information about the due process hearings program including FAQs.
 It is not intended to be legal advice.
 If you need legal advice about a special education matter you should contact a private attorney.
 TEA cannot provide legal advice.
-The Special Education Dispute Resolution Handbook is also available in Spanish.
+The Special Education Dispute Resolution Handbook is also available in Spanish, Chinese, Vietnamese, and Arabic.

 Special Education Dispute Resolution Comparison of Services

 TEA created a quick-reference document that provides parents and school districts with an overview of the options available for resolving disputes arising under federal and state special education law.
 It is not intended to interpret, modify, or replace any procedural safeguards provided by, or requirements of, federal or state law.
 The Special Education Dispute Resolution Comparison of Services Chart is also available in Spanish.

 The National Center on Dispute Resolution in Special Education (CADRE) provides helpful information on resolution meetings.
 The U.S. Department of Education's Office of Special Education and Rehabilitative Services' letter to TEA responds to TEA's inquiry about whether a state educational agency may dismiss claims raised in a state special education complaint that were released in a previous resolution session or mediation settlement agreement.